Do I need to live in DC to join Petite DC?

 - Each week is held at a different metro-accessible location across the city, depending on the activity.
 For example, if we are sampling a music class, it is held at the music class venue in Dupont Circle.

-- Your child should be 12 months before the beginning of the session.
+- Your child should be under 12 months old before the beginning of the session.
 The point of this is so that you meet other parents with kids close in age, and so that there is a similarity in terms of mobility and class engagement.
 We want the groups to be developmentally appropriate.
 A lot of the activities in this group are not great for kids who are already running around.